 - Federal mortgage moratorium: For FHA, Fannie Mae and Freddie Mac single-family home mortgages, there will be no foreclosures until at least January 1, 2021.

 - Eviction moratoriums: The NYS Tenant Safe Harbor Act has been extended to January 1, 2021.
 This means that tenants cannot be evicted for non-payment of rent if their financial hardship is COVID-19 related.

 - Utility shut-offs moratorium: NYS Governor Cuomo ordered utility companies to suspend utility shut-offs for customers who are unable to pay their utility bill.
 This applies to National Grid, National Fuel and Buffalo Water/Veolia.

 - Waiting period for unemployment benefits waived: For people who are out of work due to COVID-19, NYS Governor Cuomo waived the 7-day waiting period for collecting unemployment benefits.
 This waiver will last until the COVID-19 state of emergency is lifted.
 You can apply here for benefits.
 (NYS executive order 202.1)

 - State medical and student debt collection suspended: NYS Attorney General Letitia James paused collection of debt that is owed to the state government, which includes medical and student debt.
-This suspension will last until April 15, 2020, though it may be extended at that time.
+This suspension will last until October 4, 2020.
+At that time, the Attorney General will consider extending this suspension.
 Debt collection by private companies has not been suspended.

 - Shelter and meals available to the homeless: The wintertime Code Blue program to shelter the homeless has transitioned into "Code 19" during this public health crisis.
 The ECC Flickinger Athletic Center (21 Oak St) is now open 24/7 to provide meals and shelter during this emergency.
 Find updates here.

 Policy Changes Still Urgently Needed